 Prefer to learn through experience?
 Trying things out is a fantastic way to explore careers and understand yourself better.
 There are countless opportunities to get involved, including part-time jobs, volunteering, getting involved in research, and more.
-Here are some resources for getting started:
+Below are some resources to get started.

 Handshake